-Difference between Data Scientist and Business Analyst
+Difference Between Data Scientist vs Business Analyst

-Data is playing a major role in the growth of any business exponentially.
+Data plays a significant role in the growth of any business exponentially.
 For the data to be understood with its trends, it requires lots of analysis and research.
-It requires special skills which help in understanding the pattern of data and to come to a conclusion that how will the data lead to a growth of business and how changing functionalities will bring in the necessary change.
-This job is mutually done by data scientists and business analysts.
-Though both these roles help in the expansion of any field, they both Data Scientist and Business Analyst have their own roles and responsibilities which differ in their own ways.
-Let us understand the differences that are there between a data scientist and business analyst.
-Although the main motto of both these jobs is business growth, the variance in the actual work that they do will be seen further.
+It requires special skills which help in understanding the data pattern and coming to a conclusion about how the data will lead to the business’s growth and how changing functionalities will bring in the necessary change.
+Data scientists and business analysts mutually do this job.
+Though both these roles help expand any field, Data Scientists vs Business Analysts have roles and responsibilities which differ in their ways.
+Let us understand the differences between a data scientist and a business analyst.
+Although the main motto of both jobs is business growth, the variance in their actual work will be seen further.

-Head to Head Comparison between Data Scientist vs Business Analyst
+Head-to-Head Comparison Between Data Scientist vs Business Analyst

-Key differences between Data Scientist vs Business Analyst
+Key Differences Between Data Scientist vs Business Analyst

-- The main tools that a data scientist uses are data warehousing, data visualization, machine learning and languages like Python, R, and SQL.
-Business analysts, on the other hand, have commercial software’s like i Rise, Jama, BitImpluse which help in providing solutions across different industries.
+- The main tools that a data scientist uses are data warehousing, data visualization, machine learning, and languages like Python, R, and SQL.
+On the other hand, business analysts have commercial software like iRise, Jama, and BitImpluse, which help provide solutions across different industries.

 Data Scientist vs Business Analyst Comparison Table

-|Basis for comparison||Data Scientist||Business Analyst|
+|Basis for Comparison

-|Basic Difference||Data Science is all about finding out new things, a revelation of new data which will solve complex problems.
-Finding conclusions through statistics through mere observation and gradually reaching the perfect optimized solution is the job of a data scientist||Business Analysts are a platform between IT and business stakeholders.
-They need to have a deep business knowledge and need to be involved in demanding questions to get value for money and bring value to developments done in IT industry.|
+|Data Science is all about discovering new things, a revelation of new data that will solve complex problems.
+Finding conclusions through statistics through mere observation and gradually reaching the perfect optimized solution is the job of a data scientist.

-|Requirement||A data scientist needs to have knowledge about all latest tools, SQL and if required they may need to code.
-They should have in-depth knowledge of mathematics and statistics.||Business analysts may not require any technical knowledge.
-They must be comfortable in assessing changes, developing business cases and defining new requirements or changes in a project from the functional perspective.
+|Business analysts may not require any technical knowledge.
+They must be comfortable assessing changes, developing business cases, and defining new requirements or changes in a project from the functional perspective.

 |Business Analysts came to the rising in the 1970s when they started documenting all manual processes.
-They found the need to automate repetitive tasks, identify problems and deliver good quality technology at the expense of business needs.
-Through 1980s Business Analysts evolved to support business goals and be a mediator more effectively between IT resources and business resources.|
+They found the need to automate repetitive tasks, identify problems and deliver good-quality technology at the expense of business needs.
+Through the 1980s, Business Analysts evolved to support business goals and mediate between IT and business resources more effectively.

 |Business Analysts need to gather and prepare requirements.
-They must prepare documents and also analyze and model all requirements.
-Post analysis they must take over the changes that are required and convey the same to IT team.
-Once changes are done they must perform acceptance testing to check if the requirements are met.
+They must prepare documents and also analyze and model all criteria.
+Post analysis, they must take over the required changes and convey them to the IT team.
+Once changes are done, they must perform acceptance testing to check if the requirements are met.

-|Tools||Tools of data scientists are none other than Data warehousing, Data visualization, and machine learning.
+|The tools of data scientists are none other than Data warehousing, Data visualization, and machine learning.